 Description: Canted rectangle; twisted rope edging (top and sides); a shield bearing three bolts palewise with a molet (star) above the middle bolt, repeated five times, two above three.

 Notes: Three bolts form the arms of several families, so identification of the arms is not possible without the associated colouring.
 The star is likely to be a mark of cadency, granted to a third son.
 Four rivets along the base may relate to earlier repair.
-The fireback was formerly at Chisenbury, Wiltshire.
+The fireback was formerly at Chisenbury Priory, Wiltshire.

 Current location: Cothay Manor, Stawley, Somerset, England.